G-10 (material): Properties

 G-10 is favored for its high strength, low moisture absorption, and high level of electrical insulation and chemical resistance.
 These properties are maintained not only at room temperature but also under humid or moist conditions.
 It was first used as a substrate for printed circuit boards, and its designation, G-10, comes from a National Electrical Manufacturers Association standard for this purpose.

+Decorative uses

 Decorative variations of G-10 are produced in many colors and patterns and are especially used to make handles for knives, grips for firearms and other tools.
 These can be textured (for grip), bead blasted, sanded or polished.
 Its strength and low density make it useful for other kinds of handcrafting as well.

+Structural uses

+G-10 is used to reinforce the edges of fiberglass coated wood.
+It is used to protect the point-of-contact on many such items.
+During ordinary use it is the G-10 that takes the brunt of the blow.
+In such applications it is meant to be replaced as it wears.
+G-10 is also used as a 3D-Printer build surface.

+G-10 is also commonly used as a material for durable knife and gun handles and grips.

 Hazards

-G-10 is generally safe to handle outside of extreme conditions.
+G-10 is safe to handle absent extreme conditions.

-Hazards can result from cutting or grinding the material, as glass and epoxy dust are well known to contribute to respiratory disorders and increase the risk of developing lung cancer.
-For any work of this kind, the work space should be appropriately ventilated and masks or respirators must be worn.
+Hazards can result from cutting or grinding the material, as glass and epoxy dust are well known to contribute to respiratory disorders and may increase the risk of developing lung cancer.
+For any work of this kind, the work space should be appropriately ventilated and masks or respirators worn.

-Epoxy resin is flammable and, once set on fire, will burn violently, giving off poisonous gases.
-Therefore similar materials like FR-4 containing flame retardant additives have replaced G-10 in many applications.
+Epoxy resin is flammable and, once ignited, will burn vigorously, giving off poisonous gases.
+For this reason, materials such as FR-4 containing flame retardant additives have replaced G-10 in certain applications.